janoserdelyi/PageBuilder/README.md

 # PageBuilder
-consume html termplates for manipulation and output
+consume html templates for manipulation and output

+typical usage :
+.. coming at some point. i may change this and i have a **ton** of legacy to consider